Reliance Capital non-life insurance unit plans listing in FY18

-MUMBAI Reliance General Insurance Co.
+MUMBAI (Reuters) - Reliance General Insurance Co.
 Ltd, a unit of Reliance Capital Ltd, plans to list on the stock exchanges this financial year, the company said on Monday.

 The insurer's board approved a proposal for the listing, Reliance General Insurance said in a statement, without giving further details on the plan.